SamanthaHindle/preprint_JournalClub/MozillaMiniGrant/Application.md

 the whole community via online repositories.
 This practice has been a hugely positive experience for both students and preprint authors, who have expressed thanks for the comments.

-17. __Mozilla works in the open.
+__17. Mozilla works in the open.
 How will you document and share your project progress with the community.
 (250 words)__
 The PreprintJC project is an open project and all our resources are accessible through the repository at https://github.com/SamanthaHindle/preprint_JournalClub.
 We aim to release the results of our surveys through our repository after our beta-testing stage of our project is complete.
 We will also create a repository file that will house links to all 40 of our